Create an Enterprise Architecture Blueprint - Big Five #1

 • Switch the blueprint in normal mode and watch your blueprint (having the visual items being interpreted)

-• Anyway there are lots of things to do once you have created a Blueprint.
+• There are many things to do once you have created a Blueprint.

 • Publish the blueprint to the Viewer and share it with your stakeholders.